wp-plugins/wimvideopro/README.txt

 With WimTVPro you can extend WordPress with a powerful plugin that allows you to organize, store, publish and stream video in posts, pages or widgets to any location within your website/blog.

 Storage and bandwidth used for the video is provided by WimTV, the innovative platform for live and on demand video streaming.
 To use the plugin, you must have a Web TV account on WimTV.
 Registration is free of charge.
 You can easily sign up directly from the plugin.

 WimTVPro allows its users to:
 <ol>
 <li> Upload new videos, describe and publish</li>

 <li> For each video published, set of access conditions (free, creative commons, pay per view)</li>
+<li>Set a price for the visualisation of your video content.
+Just connect your Web TV to your PayPal account</li>

 <li> Given a list of videos, publish those of choice on your website</li>

-<li> Change with drag-and-drop the order of presentation of videos on a web page</li>

 <li> Insert videos anywhere on the page (e.g. in posts, pages or widgets)</li>